airframesio/aero-cli/README.md

 * SoapySDR 0.8.1
 * ZeroMQ 4.3.5
 * libcorrect (commit f5a28c74fba7a99736fe49d3a5243eca29517ae9)
+* libacars 2.2.0
 * QT 6.4+ (Core, Concurrent, Multimedia)

-Unfortunately, the audio test harness requires Qt 5 in order to gain access to `monitor` audio inputs:
+Unfortunately, the audio test harness requires Qt 5.15 in order to gain access to `monitor` audio inputs:
- * Python 3
+ * Python 3.12 (earlier versions may work as well)
- * PyQt5
+ * PyQt5 5.15.10
- * PyQt5 QtMultimedia
+ * PyQt5 5.15.10 QtMultimedia
- * PyZMQ
+ * PyZMQ 24.0.1 (earlier versions may work as well)

 ## Compiling